build-on-aws/content/tutorials/building-go-applications-for-aws-graviton/index.md

 ### Pushing Graviton To The Limit

 Our C5 instances are now breaching our latency target, but Graviton instances still are under threshold.
 How much more can we push it until they tip over?
 Lets find out.
+Increase the load test to 800 requests per second by adjusting the `-R` parameter to 800.

 ```shell
 # AWS Graviton2 Instance